webrtc-rs/apprtc/README.md

 - Reliable worker events, command result correlation and deduplication, health/capacity reporting, same-instance reconnect synchronization, and command replay.
 - Ordered worker-side joins and leaves for members admitted to or removed from an existing SFU room.
-- Automatic SFU→P2P downgrade: once an SFU room has sat at two members for the `--downgrade-dwell` window (default 2s), signaling commits P2P with a new signal epoch, sends both members' worker leaves, elects the lower client id as the direct offerer, and pushes an `sfu-downgrade` control so each browser closes its SFU peer connection and renegotiates directly (the UI returns from the grid to the full-screen stage).
+- Automatic SFU→P2P downgrade: once an SFU room has sat at no more than two members for the `--downgrade-dwell` window (default 2s) with no transition in flight, signaling commits P2P with a new signal epoch, releases the worker assignment, sends each member's worker leave, elects the lowest client id as the direct offerer, and pushes an `sfu-downgrade` control so each browser renegotiates directly.
 The dwell absorbs brief churn so a third participant leaving and rejoining does not flap the room between modes.
+- A symmetric browser handoff in both directions: the outgoing peer connection stays on screen while the incoming one negotiates with the same local tracks.
+Upgrading keeps the P2P stage until SFU ICE connects; downgrading keeps the grid (holding the retired SFU connection's last frames) until direct media is playable, then returns to the full-screen stage.
+Neither transition reloads the page, replaces the WebSocket, or reacquires the camera and microphone.
 - V2 perfect negotiation in the browser: it is polite toward the SFU, rolls back a colliding local offer, answers the SFU offer with its `requestid`, and creates a fresh publish offer afterward.

 Cross-worker migration of an established room is intentionally deferred.
 A disconnected worker may resume its rooms only by reconnecting with the same process-incarnation `instance_id` during the recovery grace period; otherwise signaling fails those rooms with `room-failed` rather than moving live WebRTC transports.